Bettina Moissi

-Bettina Moissi (born 15 October 1923) is a German stage and film actress.
-She played the female lead in the 1948 film Long Is the Road, the first German film to portray the Holocaust.
+Bettina Moissi (15 October 1923 – 21 November 2023) was a German stage and film actress.
+She played the character Victorine in the 1941 film The Comedians.

 Biography

-Moissi was born in Berlin in October 1923, the second child of leading stage actor Alexander Moissi born in Trieste to Moisi Moisiu from Kavajë in Albania), Moissi was born in Trieste to Moisi Moisiu from Kavajë in Albania, who was a rich Albanian merchant of oil and wheat, and an Arbëresh mother, Amalia de Rada, from Trieste, daughter of a Florentine doctor.
+Bettina Moissi was born in Berlin on 15 October 1923, the second child of leading stage actor Aleksandër Moisiu.
 Her father was often branded as Jewish due to his name (which translates as "Moses") and his outspoken defense of his fellow Jewish actors and people during a period of growing antisemitism.
-She is Catholic but was married to Heinz Berggruen who was Jewish.
+She was Catholic but was married to Heinz Berggruen who was Jewish.

 Personal life

 In 1960, she married the art collector Heinz Berggruen.
 He predeceased her in 2007.
 They had two children: